Archaic Torso of Apollo: Text

+that does not see you.
+You must change your life.

 Summary

 "Archaic Torso of Apollo" is a sonnet with the rhyme scheme AbbA CddC EEf GfG.
 It is an ekphrasis—a rhetorical genre from ancient Greece that describes inanimate objects—of an archaic Greek sculpture of Apollo, of which only the torso and crotch area survive.
 The poem argues that although the head is missing, the characteristics of the remaining body give an impression of what the complete statue must have been like.
 The impression creates a sense of being observed and a need to change one's own life.

 Publication

 Rainer Maria Rilke's poetry collection New Poems was published in two parts in 1907 and 1908.
 The first part opens with "Early Apollo" (Früher Apollo) and the second with "Archaic Torso of Apollo".
 Other English titles include "Torso of an Archaic Apollo" and "Apollo's Archaic Torso".

 Analysis and reception

 Rilke had discussed the relationship between the fragment and the whole in prose texts, notably in reference to the sculptures of Auguste Rodin, writing that "Rodin knows that the body consists of so many stages for the display of life...and he has the power to bestow on any part..the independence and completeness of a whole".
 Part two of New Poems contains a dedication to Rodin, right before "Archaic Torso of Apollo", and the poem has been interpreted as a tribute to Rodin.

 "Early Apollo" and "Archaic Torso of Apollo" function as companion pieces through their roles as opening poems, descriptions of Apollo statues and thematic similarities.
 The scholar Charlie Louth writes that their respective adjectives are complementary, where "early" becomes a promise about the poetry that will follow, and "archaic" refers to a restoration of something original and complete, which Louth writes that the poem achieves despite the fragmentary state of the statue that inspired it.
 According to Louth, "Early Apollo" creates anticipation and "Archaic Torso of Apollo" demands that the reader contributes to a new beginning that can match the poem's achievement of fullness, as expressed in its final sentence: "you must change your life".